renovate-bot/cloudspannerecosystem-_-spanner-cassandra-schema-tool/README.md

 # Spanner Cassandra Schema Tool

 This CLI tool streamlines Cassandra to Spanner schema migration by automating the following key steps:
-1. Read the Cassandra DDL from a specified CQL file.
+1. **CQL Parsing:** Read Cassandra DDL from a specified CQL file.
-2. Translate those statements into Spanner-compatible DDL.
+2. **CQL Translation:** Translate Cassandra DDL into equivalent Spanner DDL.
+3. **Schema Export:** Dump the generated Spanner schema to the `schema.txt` file for review and manual application if needed.
-3. Apply the resulting schema to your target Spanner database.
+4. **Apply schema to Spanner Database (Optional):** Directly connects to your target Spanner database and applies the generated schema.

 [Core conecpts](https://cloud.google.com/spanner/docs/non-relational/spanner-for-cassandra-users#core_concepts) you need to know before using this tool:
 * The Cassandra keyspace is mapped directly to the Spanner database.
 Consequently, each database will only contain a single keyspace, retaining its original name.